marcomattolab/presto-docker/readMe.txt

 # Prestodb
-This repository contains the docker-compose for "prestodb".
+This repository contains the docker-compose for "prestodb", version "0.262".

-The Presto UI is available on http:\\localhost:8080
+The Presto UI is available on http://localhost:8080/ui/

 ## Table of Contents